-The musings of a middle-aged, back of the pack, often injured, semi-retired ultra runner.
-Running, biking, camping or hiking, I do whatever I can to live an outdoor life.
+The musings of a senior citizen, back of the pack, often injured, retired ultra runner.
+Running, biking, camping or hiking, I do whatever I can to live a life outdoors.
 "The older I get, the better I was."

 After spending a week indoors with a sinus infection and a 101 degree temperature I was itching to get out of the house for some fresh air.
 Although still very congested and feeling worn out I decided to do a short recon of the trails in the Manchester - Essex Wilderness Conservation Area, also known as Millstone Hill.
 I was surprised to find an extensive trail system through mixed forest with an abundance of glacial rock and three large swamps.
 It was difficult to find any online information about the area but I estimate there is likely 12-15 miles of trails.
 You can also gain access to Chebacco Woods to the west and the Wyman and Great Hill Conservation Areas to the south for a total of 25 to 30 miles of trails.

 I'll certainly be back for a longer hike or maybe a trail run.
 Happy New Year!

 Ultimate Direction's Jurek Essential is a lightweight, minimalist, durable waist belt designed to meet your basic needs on shorter runs.
 Take a hand-held water bottle along with you and you're good to go on long runs as well.
 It weighs a mere 2.1 ounces on my scale so I'm not surprised I don't even notice the Essential when I'm wearing it.
 And it stays put, no bouncing.
 As an added bonus the belt is very breathable and will not absorb moisture.

 So light you'll forget you're wearing it.